3AK: Melbourne Broadcasters

-In this same era, 3AK moved its studio from Queen Street to Bourke Street, Melbourne.
-By the 1950s it had again been resited and was to be found in the upper storey of a bank in Grey Street, St. Kilda.
+In this same era, 3AK moved its studio from Queen Street to Bourke Street.
+By the 1950s it had again been resited and was to be found in the upper storey of a bank in Grey Street, St Kilda.

-In the 1930s, 1940s, and 1950s 3AK provided an alternative to country radio, then the accepted place to commence a broadcasting career, many of 3AK's early staff going on to become well known at major stations, e.g. Stan Rofe, Mike Williamson, Hal Todd, John Worthy, John Eden, and John Hart.
+In the 1930s, 1940s and 1950s, 3AK provided an alternative to country radio, then the accepted place to commence a broadcasting career, many of 3AK's early staff going on to become well known at major stations, e.g. Stan Rofe, Mike Williamson, Hal Todd, John Worthy, John Eden and John Hart.

 At the time very few stations had newsrooms and most relied on newspapers for their news.
 Due to its poor financial situation, 3AK is believed to have devised a novel system of getting its news – the station had a rope dangling from their studio into the adjoining lane-way and the first newspaper firm to tie their morning edition onto the rope had it read on air.

 By the late 1940s, 3AK had been purchased by Mack's Furnishing Company.
-At this stage, both the Directors, the station's manager, Vernon Margetts and the studio manager, Ray Benn, held conservative Christian beliefs that were reflected in 3AK's program schedule.
+At this stage, both of the directors, the station's manager, Vernon Margetts and the studio manager Ray Benn held conservative Christian beliefs that were reflected in 3AK's program schedule.

 1950s

 For many years, 3AK management had been lobbying the Postmaster General's Department and, then, the Australian Broadcasting Control Board for an increase to its permitted broadcasting hours.
 Eventually, 3AK was allowed to broadcast during those daylight hours when it was thought that it would not interfere with transmissions from 2BS.
 From 1 February 1954, 3AK was permitted to broadcast from 6.00 am to 7.00 pm daily.
 However, 2BS still experienced difficulties during the summer, and so, for 4 or 5 months per year, 3AK could not broadcast until 7.00 am, and had to close as early as 5.00 pm.
 Until the introduction of television in Australia in 1956, the peak hours for any radio station were 7.00 pm-10.00 pm, so 3AK was never able to take advantage of this peak listening period.

-When 3AK became a daylight station, its very first breakfast team was Lennie Holmes and Shin Berinson.
+When 3AK became a "daylight" station, its very first breakfast team was Lennie Holmes and Shin Berinson.
 Holmes went on to become a well-known radio and television comedian.
-(His daughter, Jane Holmes, later became a prominent radio personality.)
 After changing his first name to Jim, Berinson became one of the most sought-after and well-paid voice-over men.
 The breakfast program was later compered by Lou Carr.
-Another important announcer during that era was Graham Madison.
+Another notable announcer during that era was Graham Madison.